 Imagine being relatively poor and struggling to get ahead in life and in the next breath you’ve inherited a sizeable fortune from the Rockefeller family.

-One day Avery Grambs was living with her sister, Libby, and the sister’s abusive boyfriend, Drake.
-Then practically the next day, Avery has inherited a palatial estate and the fortune of Tobias Hawthorne, who is a stranger to her.
-The only stipulation is that she has to live in the mansion for one year.
-Of course, Avery will be sharing the house with all of the people that did not get what the fortune that they wanted.
+The only stipulation in the will is that Avery has to live in the mansion for one year.
+Of course, Avery will be sharing the house with all of the people that did not get the fortune that they wanted.
 All of them are the enemy for the next year.

 Avery is very bright but unaccustomed to having wealth or the whole world following her every move.
 She doesn’t have that many people in her life that are trustworthy.